Transition from Pauli paramagnetism to Curie-Weiss behaviour in vanadium: Introduction

-In particular, these anomalies were proposed to arise due to onset of antiferromagnetic ordering~\cite{susc1_burger61,Smirnov1966}.
+In this paper, we consider metallic vanadium, a paramagnet with body-centered cubic (bcc) lattice, whose magnetic susceptibility is almost temperature-independent below 250 K, while above this temperature it obeys the Curie-Weiss law~\cite{susc1_burger61,susc2_suzuki65}.
+Performing thermal-expansion measurements, Bollinger \textit{et al} reported a structural distortion below temperature of 300~K~\cite{Bollinger2011}, which is inconsistent with cubic crystal structures~\cite{Jung1977,Westlake1967}.
+In principle, such a transition could explain the crossover from Pauli to the Curie-Weiss behavior in vanadium.
+However, a presence of this martensitic phase transition in V was later questioned~\cite{Cordero2018} and obviously an additional verification by more sensitive experimental techniques is required.
+The natural question is also whether such a transition is necessary to explain the crossover from Pauli to Curie-Weiss behavior.

+Other properties of vanadium are also intriguing.
+In particular, it was revealed to be a type~II superconductor with the critical temperature of 5~K~\cite{Wexler1952}.
+At the temperatures between 160 and 270~K the anomalies of temperature dependencies of electrical resistivity ~\cite{Rostoker1955,White1959,Hren1960}, elastic constants~\cite{Bolef1971_1972}, lattice parameters~\cite{Smirnov1966,suzuki66}, and thermoelectric power~\cite{Mackintosh1963} have been reported.
+These anomalies were proposed to arise due to onset of antiferromagnetic ordering~\cite{susc1_burger61,Smirnov1966}, which could also contribute to the superconducting pairing, as it was emphasized in Ref.~\cite{Mackintosh1963}.
 However, neutron diffraction~\cite{Shull1953} and nuclear magnetic resonance~\cite{Drain1964} studies did not find any static magnetic order.
 As suggested by Westlake~\cite{Westlake1967}, some of the observed anomalies may be attributed to hydrogen content in samples.
 Indeed, a subsequent study of dehydrogenated samples confirmed an absence of anomalies in elastic constants and electrical resistivity~\cite{Westlake1972}.
-Later, performing thermal-expansion measurements, Bollinger \textit{et al} reported a structural distortion below temperature of 300~K, which is inconsistent with cubic crystal structures~\cite{Bollinger2011}.
-It was also suggested that the structural transition could be suppressed by interstitial oxygen in previous studies and, hence, the hydrogen contamination does not play a role.
-However, a presence of this martensitic phase transition in V was later questioned~\cite{Cordero2018} and obviously an additional verification by more sensitive experimental techniques is required.
-Furthermore, the anomaly in electrical resistivity was not detected by Jung \textit{et al} on high-purity samples containing 28~at.~ppm of \mbox{O\,+\,C\,+\,N} impurities~\cite{Jung1977}.
+Yet, presence of antiferromagnetic correlations in vanadium remain an open question.
+Also, the resistivity depends linearly on temperature in the intermediate temperature range 100--300~K \cite{susc1_burger61,Westlake1967,Westlake1968}.
+Although this temperature dependence was explained by contribution of phonons \cite{Westlake1968}, an important question is whether local and magnetic correlations contribute to this behavior.

 Theoretical studies of vanadium were performed by band structure methods with electronic potentials adjusted to experimental data~\cite{Wakoh1973_1975}, local density approximation (LDA)~\cite{Nirmala2003} and LDA+$U$ approach~\cite{Tokii2003}.
 These calculations reproduced the experimental pressure dependence of superconducting transition temperature~\cite{Nirmala2003}, as well as shapes and dimensions of Fermi surface hole pockets around N-point~\cite{Tokii2003} found by using de~Haas-van Alphen effect~\cite{dHvA}.
 At the same time, the momentum distributions obtained by Compton scattering were well described only at moderate and large momentum~\cite{Wakoh1973_1975}.